OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/train-the-trainer-retreat-2026.md

 **Goals**

 The Open Science Train-the-Trainer Retreat (TTT-Retreat) serves three purposes:
-1. Give you the time and space to learn about good, evidence-based teaching,
+1. Give you the time and space to learn about good teaching practices in higher education,
 2. Provide you with a community of like-minded peers,
 3. Strengthening the integration of Open Science methods in your teaching.